jjoannel/ai-learning-portfolio/analytics/retail sales/docs/data_dictionary.md

 * Net Sales: Gross Sales - Discounts - Sales Return - Allowances
   * Currently this dataset does not have sales return or allowances
 * Door Tier: is an independent attribute of the store size (Flagship: 900-1400, A: 500-900, B: 250-500, C: 100-250  sqft), it drives sales performance in the simulation (via a demand multiplier), it isn't derived from sales results, foot traffic, or any other prior information
-  * More details are in the Assumptions.md
+  * More details in the README.md

 # Future Business Definitions
 * Sell Through: Units Sold ÷ Beginning Inventory